TGA-Stock/NewBlack/Task2_converted.md

 ```

-### Notes

-- Changing the value of `CopyToParentProductPropertyTypeID` for an existing property type affects ONLY products provided in the same request.
+>**Note:** Changing the value of `CopyToParentProductPropertyTypeID` for an existing property type affects ONLY products provided in the same request.
 To apply changes to all products, use the `ComposeProducts` service for a full recompose.

-- Properties created via `CopyToParentProductPropertyTypeID` are automatically indexed and set as array properties for filtering and aggregation.

 ## Including content of children to parents/siblings